 The World Factbook 2020.
-Washington, DC: Central Intelligence Agency, 2020
+Washington, DC: Central Intelligence Agency, 2020.

 We have experienced substantial growth since our founding in 2010.
 We grew our revenue from \$1.1 billion in 2017 to \$1.9 billion in 2019 at a compound annual growth rate of 31%.
 Our revenue is diversified and global.
 In 2019, 93% of our revenue was from marketplace services and 7% was from logistics services.
 Within our marketplace, we built an advertising feature by which our merchants can promote their listings within user feeds, with annual run-rate of nearly \$180 million, based on the three months ended June 30, 2020.
-In terms of geographic diversification by users, in 2019, 49% of our core marketplace revenue came from Europe, 38% from North America, 5% from South America, and 8% from the rest of the world.
-We refer to our marketplace revenue, excluding revenue from our native advertising tool, ProductBoost, as our core marketplace revenue.
+In terms of geographic diversification by users, in 2019, 49% of our marketplace revenue came from Europe, 38% from North America, 5% from South America, and 8% from the rest of the world.
 Our growth has been highly capital efficient.
-We have been able to achieve this massive growth and scale while only using \$8 million of cumulative cash flow from operations from 2017 to 2019, aided by our positive cash float, where we receive an upfront payment from a user, and remit payment to a merchant a number of weeks later.
+We have been able to achieve this massive growth and scale while only using \$8 million of cumulative cash flow from operations from 2017 to 2019, aided by our positive working capital dynamics, where we receive an upfront payment from a user, and remit payment to a merchant a number of weeks later.
 In 2019, we generated a net loss of \$129 million and Adjusted EBITDA of \$(127) million, compared to a net loss of \$208 million and Adjusted EBITDA of \$(211) million in 2018, and a net loss of \$207 million and Adjusted EBITDA of \$(135) million in 2017, which improved from (12)% of revenue in 2017 to (7)% of revenue in 2019.
 See "Selected Consolidated Financial and Other Data-Non-GAAP Financial Measures" for more information and for a reconciliation of Adjusted EBITDA to net loss, the most directly comparable financial measure calculated and presented in accordance with U.S. generally accepted accounting principles ("U.S. GAAP").